Merlac/TSP-sightseeing/README.md

 ## What next?

 A proof-of-concept could be built quite easily by one developer.
 The ideal end result might not be a separate app or website, but instead it should be part of an existing service such as Google Maps.
 Unsurprisingly, Google Maps already provides similiar function for single locations, such as gas stations along the route you're currently navigating through.

+The project could be developed further by using the planned & realized search/visit history of other users.
+For example, people who travelled along this route usually visited here and ate there.

 ## Acknowledgments